hturnbull93/makers_notes/week_notes/week2.md

 **Learning Objective & Achievement Plan**

-I will become oriented with Makers' ethos, practices and meet the cohort by doing the following:
+I will learn to prepare my code for review and :

 - [x] Attend [code review] skills workshop for weekend challenge